CMPL 7014 Evidence Based Practice in Chinese Medicine 2

 Coordinator Suzanne Grant Opens in new window

-Description This unit will focus on the integration of Traditional Chinese Medicine (TCM) and Western medicine in the diagnosis and management of disease.
-A significant focus of this unit will be on the interpretation and integration of medical diagnostic tests with TCM diagnosis, and will include an examination of the research that attempts to validate TCM theory and diagnostic techniques.
+Description This subject will focus on the integration of Traditional Chinese Medicine (TCM) and Western medicine in the diagnosis and management of disease.
+A significant focus of this subject will be on the interpretation and integration of medical diagnostic tests with TCM diagnosis, and will include an examination of the research that attempts to validate TCM theory and diagnostic techniques.
 Students will learn how to integrate and prioritise clinical information and undertake the development of a research proposal.

 School Health Sciences